Learning Outcomes

 SQE1 Syllabus

-• The operation and effect of Authorised Guarantee Agreements (AGAs)
+- The operation and effect of Authorised Guarantee Agreements (AGAs), including the position of guarantors

-• The main remedies available for breach of leasehold covenants, including forfeiture, damages, specific performance, Commercial Rent Arrears Recovery (CRAR), and debt actions
+- Remedies for breach: forfeiture (rent and other covenants), damages, specific performance, injunction, Commercial Rent Arrears Recovery (CRAR), and debt actions

 Test Your Knowledge